endearhq/boilerplate/README.md

 ## Setting Up with Firebase:

+You need to create a new Firebasae account to complete this exercise.
+This project expects a `service-account.json` to provide a private key to access your Firebase.
+It also expects an environment variable called `GCP_SERVICE_ACCOUNT` to be set.
+Follow these steps to get this setup.

-1. From `https://console.firebase.google.com/`, you can create a new project
+1. From `https://console.firebase.google.com/`, you can create a new project [link to Google's setup instructions]()

 2. Complete all three steps